SrushtiPatiL25/JavascriptMiniProjects/README.md

 ## 🚀 What's Inside?

-- ✅ Simple, real-world problem statements
+- ✅ Simple, problem statements
 - 🧩 Each project focuses on a specific concept or pattern
 - 🔁 No frameworks
 - 📁 Organized and easy to explore